sourcegraph/about/handbook/engineering/roles.md

 - Create and maintain high quality code, tests, and documentation.
 - Help your teammates by empathetically [reviewing code](code_reviews.md) and [RFCs](../communication/rfcs/index.md).
 - Interview candidates and suggest improvements to our hiring process.

+## Project Lead

+Project Leads are Software Engineers that lead a specific project team to achieve its goals.
+This role is an additional set of responsibilities that any engineer may take on once they demonstrate the necessary skills.

+While Project Leads need to have strong technical skills, they are not necessarily the most technically experienced engineer on the team.
+People and organizational skills are as important as the technical chops, so that Project Leads can effectively coordinate and align with others.

+Some teams with more experienced members may need less guidance in certain areas and may even share responsibilities of this role across the team.

+### Responsibilities

+- Directly contribute code a minimum of roughly 50% of their time.
+- Collaborate with [product](../product/index.md) to maintain a [prioritized roadmap](../../direction/index.md) for the work owned by their team.
+- Plan and commit to a set of work that will be accomplished by the team for each [monthly release](releases/index.md) and capture those commitments in a tracking issue on GitHub.
+- Help keep the team focused on their goals while keeping them aware of the higher level picture.
+- Identify blockers or productivity issues and work with the team to address them.
+- Run weekly team sync meetings.
+- Communicate progress to stakeholders and other parts of the company.
+- Conduct monthly [retrospectives](../../retrospectives/index.md) with their team.
+- Scale themselves out by organizing, delegating and reviewing work of other team mates.
+- Mentor and coach other team mates with timely feedback as appropriate in order to up-hold team values and help them grow.
+- Collaborate with Engineering Managers to ensure team mates have everything they need to succeed and deliver on the goals of the team.

 ## Engineering Manager